aleshaleksey/fansys23/05-skills.md

 - **Detect Tampering**: Determine that something has been tampered with or if there is something that is missing.
   - Threshold = Threshold of roll used to tamper.
 - **Special**: A character with terrain mastery has a +4 to "prospect" in that terrain.
+  - A pick is necessary to use "prospect" rolls that involve digging through rocky terrain.
+  - "prospect" rolls that involve digging through soft ground are made at disadvantage without a shovel or similar implement.
 - **Take care**: Yes.
 - **Try again**: Yes.